EvanHuang7/ai-tools/README.md

 task gcp:06-create-cluster
 ```

 🚨 Important: You may encounter `CRITICAL: ACTION REQUIRED: gke-gcloud-auth-plugin, which is needed for continued use of kubectl, was not found or is not executable.
 Install gke-gcloud-auth-plugin for use with kubectl by following https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin` error beacause The `Google Cloud SDK` installed in Devbox (via devbox.json packages) does not include the `gke-gcloud-auth-plugin` binary by default.
 It's a minimal version.
-Fixed the issue to allow you interact with your GKE cluster in **host** instead in **project devbox** by
+Fixed the issue by:

-- Follow `https://cloud.google.com/sdk/docs/install` to install **google cloud sdk** into your **host** instead of project devbox
+- Follow `https://cloud.google.com/sdk/docs/install` to install **google cloud sdk** into your **host**.
 - Install `gke-gcloud-auth-plugin` in your host by running

 ```